GJSBRT/EmulationStation/README.md

 EmulationStation
 ================

-This is a fork of EmulationStation for RetroPie.
+This is a fork a fork of EmulationStation for RetroPie.
-EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.
+This repo is used for a school project.
+I don't recommend using this.

 Building
 ========